 Soups That Make a Meal

 If your kids enjoy soups at school, cook a batch or two every week that can be worked into lunches.
 If you don’t have time to make soups, there are some healthy store-bought varieties.
 When I use store-bought soups, I always add extra beans, pasta, tofu, grains, or vegetables.
 They make the soup more satisfying and nutritious, and also stretch one can over several kiddos!

 Kids love to dip and dunk, so pack small containers filled with some of their favorite sauces.
 All these sauces can also be used to mix into whole grains or pasta, along with veggies, seeds, beans, tofu, etc. A sauce can turn something fairly ordinary into something extraordinary, so have a few in your arsenal.

-Using whole-grain and sprouted breads, and also whole-grain pita breads and tortilla wraps, try these ideas
+Using whole-grain and sprouted bread, and also whole-grain pita bread and tortilla wraps, try these ideas:

 - Hummus and bean dips layered with veggies or on their own

 - Chickpeas or white beans mashed with favorite condiments (use a mini food processor to quickly pulse beans into a mash)